Here’s why being an employer in California demands extra vigilance:

 Here’s how you prepare:

-- Create an employee handbook that includes all available legal protections permitted by law; many companies settle for documents available on the internet.
+- Create an employee handbook or letter of employment that includes all available legal protections permitted by law; many companies settle for documents available on the internet.
 This is an often fatal “penny-wise, pound-foolish” mistake.

-- Make sure your handbook is regularly updated, so its protective qualities are not diluted by frequent changes in law.
+- Make sure your handbook is regularly updated, so its protective qualities are not diluted by frequent changes in labour regulations, including California overtime law.

-- With these measures alone you’ll discourage at least 80% of even the most aggressive plaintiffs’ lawyers.
+- With these measures alone you’ll discourage at least 80% of even the most aggressive lawyers.

 - For the remaining 20% you’ll need to up your game significantly.
 Take advantage of my introductory offer to be sure you’re fully protected.

-While I can’t guarantee that you’ll never be sued when represented by my office, I can tell you this: of the hundreds of employers I have represented and advised, not one has ever been taken to court for any labor-related claim with these precautions in place. . and I’ve been practicing labor law since 1981.
+While I can’t guarantee that you’ll never be sued when represented by my office, I can tell you this: of the hundreds of employers I have advised, not one has ever been taken to court for any employment law violation with these precautions in place. . and I’ve been practicing labor law since 1981.
 I have a superlative record.
 If you want that kind of experience on your side, give me a call.
 I’d be happy to help.